OrangeTux/orangetux.nl/content/post/cars-and-can.md

 adapter.
 I was a bit disappointed about the fact that I could only read a handful of parameters.
 Together with Wisse Hooghiem I went a step further by hooking up in the CAN network of my car.
-In this post I'll demonstrate how to interact with a car's CAN bus in Linux with help of a an Arduino Uno.
+In this post I'll demonstrate how to interact with a car's CAN bus in Linux with help of an Arduino Uno.

 ## CAN bus

 First, what is CAN?
 Every car contains electronic chips to control parts of the car.
+Even an old [Pontiac Fiero][himym] has a few.
 The are called Electronic Control Units (ECUs).
 I identified a few ECUs in my car from 2006.
 Modern cars have a lot more chips on board.

 To list a few of the ECUs: